ysard/PT6312_VFD_Arduino_Library/README.md

-PT6312 is a Arduino/AVR library for the family of Vacuum Fluorescent Controller (VFD) including AD16312, HT16512, ET16312 etc.
+PT6312 is a Arduino/AVR library for the PT6312 family of Vacuum Fluorescent Display (VFD) controllers including AD16312, HT16512, ET16312 etc.

+It allows the full management of control boards of VFD screens extracted in particular from DVD players by micro-controllers supporting the Arduino development environment.

 # Features